 We oppose any additional tax on payroll wages for health care.

 Recently more and more farms have added roadside markets and agri-tourism venues to their mix.
-We believe the Department of Labor should view any and all labor that is used for roadside markets and agri-tourism venues to be considered ag employees.
-We encourage Michigan Farm Bureau to work with MI-OSHA to develop and improve agricultural classification codes.
+We believe LARA should view any and all labor that is used for roadside markets and agri-tourism venues to be considered ag employees.
+We encourage Michigan Farm Bureau to work with LARA to develop and improve agricultural classification codes.